Top 10 Debut Hip-hop/Rap Albums of The 21st Century

 Release Date: 28 June 2011

 Hip-hops underrated rap group continues to drop great project after great project.
 Simply put Black Up is a fucking weird and otherworldly listen. its a bleak, dark, depressing and alien sounding that it would fit in perfectly as the soundtrack to the xfiles TV Series.
 The most experimental rap album since Madvillain’s Madvillainy, Black Up is some of the most anti-mainstream rap albums you’ll probably ever hear.
 Mind bending, gut-wrenching abstract lyrics and alien like sounding deep dub beats make up the greatness of this roller-coast of an album.
+Black Up deserves to be on our Top 10 Debut Hip-hop/Rap Albums of The 21st Century list.

 Best Tracks: “Free Press and Curl, Youlogy, Recollections of the Wraith and Yeah You.